-The Division recognizes that a student's medical condition does not disentitle him/her to an educational program.
-Furthermore, the Division recognizes that there will be various medical needs which may affect the nature of the educational program, the means and location of delivery.
+The Lloydminster Public School Division recognizes that a student's medical condition does not disentitle them to an educational program.
+Furthermore, the Lloydminster Public School Division recognizes that there will be various medical needs which may affect the nature of the educational program, the means, and location of delivery.

 For those students with identifiable medical needs, where possible, those needs will be accommodated in the schools, in keeping with the following procedures.

-The Division recognizes, however, that the specialized health care needs of students must remain the responsibility of the parent/guardian of the child and their family physician and that the role of school personnel will be of a secondary and supportive nature only.
+The Lloydminster Public School Division recognizes, however, that the specialized health care needs of students must remain the responsibility of the parent/caregiver of the child and their family physician and that the role of school personnel will be of a secondary and supportive nature only.

-- If the request is extraordinary in nature, the Principal shall discuss it with the Superintendent of Education prior to taking action on the request.
-If the request is denied the parent/guardian will be required to make alternate arrangements.
+- If the request is extraordinary in nature, the Principal shall discuss it with the Superintendent of Education, prior to taking action on the request.
+If the request is denied, the parent/caregiver will be required to make alternate arrangements.

-- Where certain medical procedures are required on an ongoing basis a Doctor/Nurse will be requested to provide instruction and supervision to the staff.
-(Parent's responsibility to make appointment).
-A signed statement by the Doctor/Nurse will indicate that the school staff involved have been observed and are performing the medical procedures in a proper manner.
+- Where certain medical procedures are required on an ongoing basis, a doctor/nurse will be requested to provide instruction and supervision to the staff.
+It is the responsibility of the parents/caregivers to make the appointment.
+A signed statement by the doctor/nurse will indicate that the school staff involved have been observed and are performing the medical procedures in a proper manner.

-- All medical health plan documentation will be filed in the student file.
-Form 316-6 will be posted in an area easily accessible by school personnel.
+- All medical health plan documentation will be filed in the student’s cumulative record.
+Child Specific Emergency Plan Form 316-6 will be posted in an area easily accessible by school personnel.

-- Any medication to be administered to the student must be brought from home by a parent or legal guardian.
-The parent will ensure that the correct medication is provided and that it is available as required.
+- Any medication to be administered to the student must be brought from home by a parent/caregiver.
+The parent/caregiver will ensure that the correct medication is provided and that it is available as required.

-- Medication stored in the school must be stored securely.
+- Student medication stored in the school must in a secure location.

 - The Principal will assign staff members in the school with the responsibility to administer medication and/or health care to students:

-- Availability of staff with current first aid, CPR, and asthma management training.
+- Availability of staff with current first aid, cardiopulmonary resuscitation (CPR) and asthma management training;

-- A general “school crisis response plan” (e.g. School evacuation for students with limited mobility)
+- A general school crisis response plan (ie: school evacuation for students with limited mobility); and,

 - Each school shall determine emergency procedures for administering emergency student health care by completing the required forms: